fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 The current design is awkwardly limiting in the way that only types can be mutually referential.

 Were a proposal along these lines to be implemented, F# will continue to de-emphasize mutual references by default.
 The question, as always, is finding the right balance.

+One risk of the proposal is that the feature will get over-used by beginners or those looking to do top-down development (e.g. putting ``main`` first).
+The somewhat ungainly nature of the ``#rec`` syntax may prevent this.

 # Alternatives
 [alternatives]: #alternatives